 Faculty and students shall be aware of the Radiation Safety Officer(s) at Los Angeles City College and hospital affiliates.

 A current list of RSO's is posted in the Radiologic Technology building.
-This list is posted in the energized laboratory and non-energized laboratories, Hallway display cases along with Current State Licensures for all Faculty.
+This list is posted in the energized laboratories, non-energized laboratories, and hallway display cases along with current California State licensures for all faculty.

 Faculty: